wpendl99/.github/profile/webServices/webSocket/chat.md

 ### WebSocket connection

 Now we can set up our WebSocket.
 We want to be able to support both secure and non-secure WebSocket connections.
 To do this we look at the protocol that is currently being used as represented by the `window.location.protocol` variable.
-If it is non-secure 'http' then we set our WebSocket protocol to be non-secure WebSocket (`ws`).
+If it is non-secure HTTP then we set our WebSocket protocol to be non-secure WebSocket (`ws`).
 Otherwise we use secure WebSocket (`wss`).
 We use that to then connect the WebSocket to the same location that we loaded the HTML from by referencing the `window.location.host` variable.

 We can notify the user that chat is ready to go by listening to the `onopen` event and appending some text to the display using the `appendMsg` function we created earlier.